 Related Article: 11-Hydroxy-Metabolite: Why Edibles Produce a Different Experience

 Start Low and Go Slow – How Long Do Edibles Last and More

 With cannabis edibles, the path by which the various cannabis compounds enters into your bloodstream takes significantly longer than when smoking or vaping, but the potency is about 4 times stronger.
 Not a typo.

 It’s common you won’t feel any effects for at least 30 minutes to 2 hours after taking your first dose, however.
-The reasoning behind its higher potency and delayed onset is because of our biology, or rather, how our digestive system processes different foods, which inevitably reaches our endocannabinoid system.
+The reasoning behind its higher potency and delayed onset is because of 11-Hydroxy-Metabolite, or rather, how our digestive system processes different foods, which inevitably reaches our endocannabinoid system.

 The Different Types Of Cannabis Edibles

 There’s a wide range of marijuana edibles on the market today.
-Here’s just a smattering of the more commonly available types.
-Also, as time progresses, and laws surrounding legalization are fleshed out, expect to see this list grow exponentially.
+Here’s a smattering of the more commonly available types.
+As time progresses and the laws surrounding legalization are fleshed out, expect to see this list grow exponentially.